Skip to content

 • Use min-width and max-width

-• Throw away 90% of hacks (and 90% of the reasons for needing them!)
+• Throw away 90% of CSS hacks (and 90% of the reasons for needing them!)

 • Add abbreviations that everyone can see